james1236/microbit-webusb-flash-and-serial/README.md

 # micro:bit WebUSB Flash and Serial
 A minimal tool for flashing a micro:bit v2 over WebUSB and communicating using Serial.

+Created as I couldn't find an open-source micro:bit WebUSB flasher that wasn't mixed with other code from a bigger website.

-Fails for large hex files.
+Currently fails for large hex files.

 # Usage
 Run `make`, or manually run `python3 -m http.server 8080`